Realized Gains

 A realized gain is the profit that results from selling an asset for a higher price than its original purchase price.

-A realized gain represents the concrete profit secured from an investment transaction.
-It occurs the moment a position is closed—usually by selling a security like a stock, bond, or commodity.
-This distinguishes it from an "unrealized gain," which is merely a theoretical profit shown on a brokerage statement while the asset is still owned.
-From a financial and accounting perspective, a realized gain transforms potential wealth into actual cash (or a cash equivalent).
-More importantly, in most jurisdictions, realizing a gain triggers a taxable event.
-This means the investor must report the profit on their tax return and pay the applicable capital gains tax.
-For example, if an investor buys a share of stock for $100 and its price rises to $150, they have an unrealized gain of $50.
-The moment they sell that share for $150, the gain becomes "realized," and the $50 profit is locked in.
-The cash is now available for spending or reinvestment, but the tax obligation is also created.
-The timing of when a gain is realized allows investors some control over when they incur tax liabilities.
+A realized gain represents the concrete profit secured from an investment transaction, marking the moment when the potential value of an asset is locked in as actual cash or a cash equivalent.
+It occurs the moment a position is closed—usually by selling a security like a stock, bond, mutual fund, or commodity.
+This transition is a critical event in the lifecycle of an investment, as it distinguishes the tangible, spendable profit from an "unrealized gain," which is merely a theoretical or "paper" profit displayed on a brokerage statement while the asset is still owned.
+From a financial, legal, and accounting perspective, a realized gain transforms the abstract risk of a market position into realized wealth.
+More importantly, in most global tax jurisdictions, including the United States, realizing a gain triggers a taxable event.
+This means the investor is legally obligated to report the profit on their tax return and pay the applicable capital gains tax.
+This obligation exists regardless of whether the investor withdraws the cash from their brokerage account or immediately reinvests it in a different security.
+For example, if an investor buys a share of stock for $100 and its market price subsequently rises to $150, they have an unrealized gain of $50.
+While they are technically wealthier, they cannot spend that $50 at a grocery store, nor do they owe taxes on it yet.
+The moment they sell that share for $150, the gain becomes "realized," and the $50 profit is settled.
+At this point, the cash is available for any use, but the clock also starts on the associated tax liability.
+Strategic investors often use this "realization" threshold to control the timing of their tax obligations, choosing to sell winners in years when they have offsetting losses or lower overall income.

 Key Takeaways